NetworkBlockDevice/nbd/doc/proto.md

 The namespace and the leaf-name must each consist entirely of printable non-whitespace UTF-8 characters other than colons, and be non-empty.
-The entire name (namespace, colon and leaf-name) MUST NOT exceed 255 bytes (and therefore botht he namespace and leaf-name are guaranteed to be smaller than 255 bytes).
+The entire name (namespace, colon and leaf-name) MUST NOT exceed 255 bytes (and therefore both the namespace and leaf-name are guaranteed to be smaller than 255 bytes).

 Namespaces MUST be consist of one of the following: